Standards Committee Members

 Ms Blackwell is the Principal of Kapinara Primary School.
 She has extensive experience as a Principal in the Government school system and education consultant.

-Ms Amanda Connor
+Ms Mandy Connor

 Mr Armando Giglia